Mozenn/portfolio-app/posts/setup-keycloak-docker.md

 Now that we have created all the necessary declarations, it is time to run our setup.

-Docker-compose make it easy by using a single command that bootstrap all services
+Docker-compose provides a single command that bootstrap all services

 ```
 docker-compose up -d